12 Argentine grapes. Every bottle tells a story.

 Why does Argentine Malbec taste different from French Malbec?

-In its native Cahors, in southwest France, Malbec makes darker, more tannic, often rustic wines.
+In its native Cahors, Malbec makes darker, more tannic, rustic wines.
 In Argentina's high vineyards the same grape ripens under stronger sun and colder nights, which softens the tannins and deepens the fruit.
-The result is the velvety, plummy Malbec the world has come to recognise.
+See the full Argentine vs French Malbec comparison.

-Where should I start if I am new to Argentine wine?
+Where should I start if I'm new to Argentine wine?

-Begin with a mid-priced Malbec from the Uco Valley — somewhere between USD 18 and 30 retail.
-It will show you the texture and altitude that define the style.
-From there, try a Torrontés from Salta, and a Cabernet Franc from Luján de Cuyo.
+Begin with a mid-priced Malbec from the Uco Valley (USD 18–30 retail).
+Then try a Torrontés from Salta and a Cabernet Franc from Luján de Cuyo.
 Those three glasses cover most of what makes Argentine wine itself.
+Full beginner’s guide here.